k2view-academy/K2View-Academy/articles/26_fabric_security/10_user_IAM_SSO_overview.md

 - The **SP** is an application or resource that is protected and requires authentication and authorization of any principal wishing to access it.
 - The **principal** (human user or application/system) is an entity that can be authenticated.

-SP is no longer responsible or aware to the user credentials and interacts with the IdP using tokens to verify user authentication and to get authorization info.
+SP is not responsible or aware to the user credentials and interacts with the IdP using tokens to verify user authentication and to get authorization info.

-SAML

-SAML Security
+## SAML

-#### How Fabric works with SSO / SAML
+Security Assertion Markup Language (SAML) is one of the standards protocol used for SSO.
+It provides a mechanism for exchanging authentication and authorization data between an identity provider (IDP) and a service provider (SP).

+The SP requests and obtains an authentication assertion from the IDP.
+On the basis of this assertion, the SP can make an access control decision, that is, it can decide whether to give access to the SP resources and to which of them.
+The interactions are XML based and use certification, encryption and other methods to secure these interactions and avoid frauds.

+For more information about SAML concepts and terminology see [here]().